Code-Institute-Submissions/hanselsbakery/README.md

 	-	**Datepicker**

-		- I have used a javascript library for the datepicker in the booking page, when user clicks on the input a calendar is displayed to the user so the user can select a date for their booking
+		- I have used a javascript library for the datepicker in the booking page, when user clicks on the input a calendar is displayed to the user so the user can select a date for their booking.
+In addition, I have set the calendar to only display 1 month of available dates ahead and user cannot book for the same day that they are requesting their booking.

 	-	**Timepicker**